-Usborne supporting early readers

 As part of our partnership with Usborne Books, we created posters and an interactive leaflet inspired by the That's Not My... books.
-The materials are to encourage parents and their child to engage with the images and enjoy sharing stories and were given away alongside the books kindly donated by Usborne.
+The materials are to encourage parents and their child to engage with the images and enjoy sharing stories and were given away alongside the books kindly donated by Usborne over the summer.

 Early years

+Literacy Champions

-Literacy Champions Our Literacy Champions Project Officer Lynne has been working hard to recruit and train Literacy Champions, who work in their local communities to boost low literacy levels.
-Since July, 37 local and willing volunteers have taken part in training and 32 are currently designing or delivering their project.
+Our Literacy Champions Project Officer Lynne has been working hard to recruit and train Literacy Champions, who work in their local communities to boost low literacy levels.
+Since July, 27 local and willing volunteers have taken part in a 1:1 training and 24 have completed a registration form and are currently designing or delivering their project.

 One parent and Literacy Champion, Emmanuel, is making a difference by delivering books to families visiting his local food bank, where he volunteers.

+Small Talk

-Small Talk Local families in Nottingham were invited to visit Stonebridge City Farm at Halloween to take part in a series of fun, free activities as part of our Small Talk campaign (as well as meeting the animals and exploring the gardens).
+Local families in Nottingham were invited to visit Stonebridge City Farm over the summer to take part in a series of fun, free activities as part of our Small Talk campaign (as well as meeting the animals and exploring the gardens).

 Small Talk aims to help parents turn the things they are already doing with their children every day into new opportunities to fill their child's world with words.
 Every child who took part in the activities were given a free tote bag to take home, filled with goodies including a brand new book, bubbles, activity sheets and a fridge magnet.
-Schools